Topdev0706/Blockchain-Bitcoin-/README.md

 To load the qfactom library using [qutil](https://github.com/nugend/qutil), follow the steps below.

 Create a link named "qfactom" in the QPATH directory which points to qfactom/lib.
 This will enable .utl.require function to find the init.q file and load all q files.
 You can confirm the library is loaded correctly by checking that the .factomd and .factomwallet namespaces are present in the q session.
-The namespace name contains all supported v2 API calls for the associated application.
+Each namespace contains all the supported v2 API calls for the associated application.

     q).utl.require "qfactom"
     q)key `